celery/pytest-celery/docs/getting-started/vendors.rst

 Experimental brokers may be functional but are not confirmed to be production ready.

-Enabled means that it is automatically added to the test setup matrix when running the test suite :ref:`if the vendor dependencies are installed <installation>`.
+Enabled means that it is automatically added to the test :ref:`setup-matrix` when running the test suite :ref:`if the vendor dependencies are installed <installation>`.

 .. warning::